Mitsubishi Heat Pump Controller

 Quick Start

-1. Get the Hardware: Board + cable (~$15–20 total).
+1. Get the Hardware: Board + cable, or a pre-assembled controller.
 Check compatibility first.

 2. Flash the Firmware: Use the flash tool to install ESPHome or HomeKit firmware from your browser.